-Will Remote-first impact Field Engineering?
+Will remote-first impact and benefit expert Field Engineering?

 Field Engineers work on their own and in the field for the majority of their time.
 Some spend the rest of their working time in an office – for example at the beginning or end of the day or week.
 Some carry out all admin and other tasks from home.
+This article focuses on how remote-first will impact and benefit field engineering.

 What is remote first?